-If you’re reading this guide, you’re probably asking yourself: why are vitamins and minerals important?
-And why are they so underrated?
+If you’re reading this guide, you’re probably asking yourself why vitamins and minerals are important?
+And are they underrated?

-When it comes to nutrition we tend to focus on our macros (carbs, fats, protein) and the ways in which they can help us lose weight or gain mass.
+When it comes to nutrition, we tend to focus on our macros (carbs, fats, protein) and the ways in which they can help us lose weight or gain mass.
 However, that often puts us in a position where we’re overlooking our micros.
-Even though the name might suggest otherwise, micronutrients are essential to our body’s functions.
-Vitamins and minerals play a major role in our energy levels, immune system, overall growth and more.
-We simply refer to them as micronutrients because we need them in smaller amounts compared to macronutrients but they’re equally important.
+Even though the name might suggest otherwise, micronutrients are essential to the functioning of our bodies.
+Why?

 What are the essential vitamins?